leolimasa/age-vault/README.md

 # age-vault

 Share secrets across machines.
 One private key per machine.
-Keys never leaves the HSM.
+Keys never leave the HSM.
 Built on top of the `age` encryption tool.

 ## Example